-An Evergreen Park man accused of participating in an armed robbery spree on Chicago’s North Side pleaded not guilty.
+An Evergreen Park man accused of on Chicago’s North Side pleaded not guilty.

 A 16-count bill of indictment alleges that Marcus A. Parker, 23, of the 9800 block of South Maplewood Avenue, and another man held up several pedestrians with a loaded gun on several occasions in early December 2011, making off with credit cards and electronics.